mesosphere/dcos-commons/docs/pages/ops-guide.md

 ### Updating placement constraints

 Clusters change, and as such so should your placement constraints.
 We recommend using the following procedure to do this:
-- Update the placement constraint definition at the scheduler
+- Update the placement constraint definition at the Scheduler.
-- FOR ONE POD AT A TIME, perform a `pods replace` for any pods which need to be moved to reflect the change
+- For each pod, _one at a time_, perform a `pods replace` for any pods which need to be moved to reflect the change.

 As an example, let's say we have the following deployment of our imaginary `data` nodes, with manual IPs defined for placing the nodes in the cluster: